 The existing PIR insulation was only 50mm, resulting in a thermally inefficient 0.56 U-Value for the school.
 Click here to read the full case study

-Besides our top-notch roofing systems, Garland UK provides a comprehensive aftercare program.
-This program includes regular roof inspections and maintenance schedules, allowing surveyors and estates teams to ensure their flat roofs’ longevity and optimal performance.
+Garland UK provides a comprehensive aftercare program alongside our high-performance waterproofing and building envelope systems.
+This program includes regular roof inspections and maintenance schedules, allowing surveyors and estate teams to ensure their flat roofs’ longevity and optimal performance.
+Tailored cleaning plans are also available to maintain the cleanliness and appearance of roofs.

 Want to see how Garland UK can support your next roofing or building envelope project?
-Find your local Technical Manager here.